 - Carotid Artery Disease – Carotid arteries in the neck that feed the brain narrow, resulting in stroke or a transient ischemic attack (TIA).
-Shady Grove Adventist and Washington Adventist Hospitals are designated Primary Stroke Centers.
+Adventist HealthCare Shady Grove Medical Centerand Washington Adventist Hospitals are designated Primary Stroke Centers.

 - Aneurysm – A bulge develops in a weakened area of a blood vessel.
 If it ruptures, it could be fatal.

 - Venous Blood Clots – Blood clots develop in the veins from bed rest or immobility, damage to the veins or vein valves, pregnancy and hormones, genetic disorders, congestive heart failure and certain tumors.
 Conditions include deep vein thrombosis (DVT) and pulmonary embolism (PE).
-Shady Grove Adventist Hospital offers a DVT/PE support group.
+Adventist HealthCare Shady Grove Medical Center offers a DVT/PE support group.

 - Varicose Veins – Swollen, bulging veins may be caused by damaged valves within the veins, pregnancy, excessive weight or standing for long periods of time.
 Symptoms include spider veins (small red or purple bursts on the legs) and aching, stinging, swollen legs.

-Shady Grove Adventist Hospital’s full continuum of vascular care includes screenings, diagnoses, minimally invasive treatments, open surgical repairs and vascular rehabilitation.
+Adventist HealthCare Shady Grove Medical Center’s full continuum of vascular care includes screenings, diagnoses, minimally invasive treatments, open surgical repairs and vascular rehabilitation.